wd5gnr/1802UNO/readme.md

 The various commands to save and read memory only operate on RAM You can "LOad" through the ROM but it won't change the contents

-By default, a simple Q blink program (7A 7B 30 00) is at 8000.
-You can
-run it if you put C0 80 00 at location 0 to jump to it.
+By default, ETOPS is in rom (see http://www.elf-emulation.com/software/rctops.html) TO run it put C0 80 00 at location 0 to jump to it.

 Keyboard
 ===